 Arizona

-New Sign Improbable Theatre, sponsored by Arizona Bridge to Independent Living, offers training in the art of acting and an opportunity for students to perform in a play.
-For more information, call (602) 296-0503.
+Improbable Theatre, sponsored by Arizona Bridge to Independent Living, offers training in the art of acting and an opportunity for students to perform in a play.
+For more information see their website.

 ARTability "is an informal consortium working together to provide access to Arizona's arts."
 Artability acts as a bridge between arts organizations and the disability community by promoting arts activities and events and arts-related accessibility services.
 Their site also features links to disability-related organizations offering artistic and other services.

-Art and Services for Disabled, Inc. is a private, non-profit organization located in Long Beach, California.
+Able Arts Work is a private, non-profit organization located in Long Beach, California.
 They offer a number of programs for individuals with varying abilities that are designed to "assist the students in their personal goals and achievements through a curriculum of creative arts therapies."
+Their mission is to provide lifelong learning, community service and vocational opportunities through the creative arts for people of all abilities and all ages in an environment of warmth, encouragement and inclusion.
+Able ARTS Work offers valid continuing education to further the education of board certified music therapists and other creative art therapists.
 For more information, call (562) 982-0247.

 Creativity Explored has two locations in San Francisco, California and provides opportunities for people with disabilities to create visual art.
 The center at 2797 16th Street, San Francisco, CA provides opportunities specifically for people with severe disabilities.
 This website includes links to other art centers around the world.